clemsonacm/hackpack/README.md

 ### Clemson Hackpack and Hackpack++
 *   the Hackpack is a concise and extensive cheatsheet/guide designed to be used during ACM style programming comptetions.
-If you already know your data structures and algorithms go here.
+If you already know your data structures and algorithms, go here.
-*   The Hackpack++ is a extensive guide that includes all of the great info from the hackpack, but also includes a bit more detail so that you could use it as a learning tool for the different techniques.
+*   The Hackpack++ is an extensive guide that includes all of the great info from the hackpack, but also includes a bit more detail so that you could use it as a learning tool for the different techniques.